 Interface Discovery Tool

-The Interface Discovery Tool is a three-step wizard designed to find new devices on the network and also fine-tune which interfaces are monitored.
+The Interface Discovery Tool is a three-step wizard designed to find new devices on the network and finetune which interfaces are monitored.
 This can help reduce the number of monitored interfaces to fix license limitation problems.